Learning how to make thin crust pizza at home is one of the most important kitchen skills I’ve ever mastered!

 Meanwhile, preheat your pizza stone at 500°F for at least 20 minutes.
 Slide the crust onto the pizza stone and let it bake until it’s turning golden brown.
 Remove it, top it, and bake again it until the cheese melts and the crust edges look the way you like them.

 Now that you know how to make thin crust pizza at home, let me share my awesome and easy no cook pizza sauce recipe with you.
 Diced tomatoes with minimal seasonings will work and be more authentic, but we prefer something a bit more flavorful, so I always make this easy no cook pizza sauce.

 1 T sugar

 Empty the tomato paste into a medium bowl and whisk in a can full of water.
 Whisk in the remaining ingredients, and a bit more water, until it’s a consistency that makes you happy.
 Pizza sauce is best on the thick side so you don’t end up with a soggy crust.

 And that’s all there is to it!
 Now you know how to make thin crust pizza at home :)

 These dough and sauce recipes make enough for two medium pizzas or four individual pizzas.
-This is the pizza I made for Robert the night he asked me to travel the world with him, so I think it has magic love powers ;-)

 *Fresh yeast is most readily available in Denmark, it’s about $.20 a cake and and I can get 3 pizzas out of it… easily one of the best grocery bargains in Denmark.
 Feel free to substitute a packet or the equivalent of active dry or instant yeast.